-Students have three assessment opportunities, namely a block test, first examination and second examination in order to pass GPS Generic procedural skills 280.
+Students have two assessment opportunities, namely the standard examination and supllementary examination in order to pass GPS Generic procedural skills 280.
 Although a student will not be held back if GPS 280 is failed, the module in question must be passed by the end of the first semester of the third year of study, failing which the student will be held back in the third year of study.